1977 United States Grand Prix: Report

 For the first time, the American race was being held before the Canadian Grand Prix, which would follow a week later.
 Lauda led the championship with 69 points, while Jody Scheckter was second with 42 points.
-With nine points being awarded for a win, Lauda needed only to score one point in any of the final three races to clinch the title, while Scheckter needed to win them all to have a chance (both would be on 69 points, but Scheckter would have the tiebreaker on wins with 5, compared to Lauda's 3).
+With nine points being awarded for a win, Lauda needed only to score one point in any of the final three races to clinch the title, while Scheckter needed to win them all to have a chance, and also hope that Lauda did not score at all in those 3 races.
+(Had that happened, both Scheckter and Lauda would be on 69 points, but Scheckter would have the tiebreaker on wins with 5, compared to Lauda's 3).

 From the start of practice on Friday, Hunt's McLaren was dominant, setting a track record of 1:40.863.
 Brabham teammates Hans-Joachim Stuck and John Watson were a quarter of a second back, followed by Andretti, Ronnie Peterson and the Ferraris of Carlos Reutemann and Lauda.
 On Saturday morning there was rain just before the end of untimed practice, and so the afternoon session served only as practice for a possible wet race on Sunday, as Friday's times determined the grid.

 Sunday began cold but dry, with a crowd over 100,000.
 Before the warmup, however, it began to drizzle, and by the five-minute signal, it had picked up enough that only John Watson was willing to gamble on starting with slicks.
 At the flag, everyone got away from the grid and through the first turn without incident, but the spray was so heavy that nothing was visible after the first five cars.
 Stuck quickly jumped ahead of Hunt, and after one lap, they were followed by Andretti, Reutemann, Peterson, Lauda, Scheckter, Jacques Laffite and Gunnar Nilsson.